tls54/THz-TD-CNN/CNN.md

 6. **Softmax Activation (`layers.Dense(num_classes, activation='softmax')`):**

     Function: The softmax function outputs probabilities of each class in the output space.
+This is not needed if sparse categorical cross entropy loss is used.

     Default Values:
     ```